Phuire-Research/Stratimux/StagePlanner.md

 }
 ```
 * Dispatcher - This is the supplied dispatch function that is made available each stage.
-* Staging - The interface that you will be interacting with when setting up your stages, noting placement of concepts and the dispatch function.
+* Staging - A functional interface that informs input and output of each stage in your plan.
+  * **concepts** The most recent concepts
+  * **dispatch** Use to dispatch new actions and strategies into your axium
+  * **changes** - Informs which properties of the supplied KeyedSelectors for the current stage have changed.
 * createStage - Helper function that guides assembly of a Staging entity
 * UnifiedSubject - This is a specialized subject for utilized within Stratimux to allow for this stage planner paradigm.
 This is made available via the createAxium function and likewise within your principles via the concept$ property.
-Note that your plan will be an array of PartialStaging.
+Note that your plan will be an array of Staging entities created manually or via the createStage function.

 ## Example
 ```typescript